openstack-archive/refstack/doc/tcup.md

 1. Set your environment variables to access the test target cloud
   1. generally, you will `source openrc.sh` to load the cloud credentials and URLs

+Note : once you have loaded openrc.sh, type this command : ‘env | grep OS_’ then make sure values are assigned to each of the below:

+*OS_TENANT_ID
+*OS_PASSWORD
+*OS_AUTH_URL
+*OS_USERNAME
+*OS_TENANT_NAME

+If values are missing for any of the above, you could manually export for missing env variable (ex:‘export OS_PASSWORD=<YourPassword>’)

 1. Run TCUP: `python tcup.py`
   1. if you want to work on the code from Refstack, use `scripts/tcup.py'

 ## Troubleshooting TCUP

 Before troubleshooting TCUP, make sure that you have network connectivity to our target cloud from the host system (the one you run TCUP on).
 1. ping the IP or FQDN from `echo $OS_AUTH_URL`
 1. get a "HTTP/1.1 200 OK" response from `curl -I $OS_AUTH_URL`

 There are several ways to trouble shoot, TCUP.

 1. Run TCUP using the debug flag: `tcup.py --debug`
 1. Attach to the container as instructed at the end of the TCUP script
 1. Inside the container:
   1. check your environment variables include the OS_* values using `export | grep OS_`
   1. ping the IP or FQDN from `echo $OS_AUTH_URL`
   1. get "200 OK" from Keystone using `curl -I $OS_AUTH_URL`
   1. confirm your credentials are working using `keystone catalog`

 ## Docker Tips

 1. You can inspect which containers are running!
   1. `docker ps` shows the running containers